Bats of Georgian Bay - Apakwaanaajiinh Mnidoo Gami

 Shawanaga’s bat projects all started with a suggestion from the youth.
 Kids at Kinomaugewgamik Elementary School on the reserve tipped the team off to a colony of bats roosting in the old church building.
 This sparked the annual bat night at the church, where SFNSAR staff and community members gather to share an appreciation for the bats that call Shawanaga home.

-To accomplish this, Shawanaga collaborated with bat specialist Derek Morningstar and University of Guelph master’s student Michelle Beltran. on We conducted bat netting and radio telemetry in the First Nations of Magnetawan, Moose Deer Point, Aundeck Omni Kaning, Saugeen, Whitefish River, and Wikwemikong Unceded Territory (among others).
-In partnership with Birds Canada, 2 automated radio telemetry receivers were installed that will add to the international network of stations in the Motus Wildlife Tracking System.
+Shawanaga First Nation then collaborated with bat specialist Derek Morningstar and University of Guelph master’s student Michelle Beltran.
+We conducted bat netting and radio telemetry in the First Nations of Magnetawan, Moose Deer Point, Aundeck Omni Kaning, Saugeen, Whitefish River, and Wiikwemkoong Unceded Territory (among others - refer to map of partner communities).

 Moving Forward